Hello there, yarn lovers! Are there any expecting parents or future favorite aunties among us? Brilliant, let’s talk about The Sweetest Baby Loveys!

 Bunny Lovey Blanket

-Oh, yes.
 This is definitely THE ultimate bunny blanket for little kids!
 It gives them a feeling of security and comfort.
-It will be a perfect birthday or baby shower gift.
 A delicate color will fit most of a baby girl’s clothes; for a baby boy, you can use light blue hues.
-It’s a very universal pattern – you can easily change a bunny into a kitten or a bear.
-The link to the free pattern is under the photo.

 Skills: Easy Designer: Crochet 365 Knit Too